gsuuon/note.nvim/README.md

 `#` — section -- Not indented - the number of #'s mean depth like markdown.

 ### Decorators
-Decorators are special symbols to help with readability.
+Decorators are special symbols that help with readability.
 They have [default highlight group](#highlights) links which can be overriden, or you can set `opts.disable_decorators = true` to disable decorator highlighting.

 `  ->  ` — flow -- indicates one thing flowing to another
 ` <-` — select -- indicates selecting one of a list